 Catching up with our recent International Baccalaureate Graduates

-After studying the rigorous 2 year IBDP (International Baccalaureate Diploma Programme) we catch up with our recent 2022 graduates.
+After studying the rigorous 2 year IBDP (International Baccalaureate Diploma Program) we catch up with our recent 2022 graduates.
 They share details about their experience at AIS and their plans for the future.

 AIS 2022 IB Graduates